shariffff/dash-todo/README.txt

 You can manage the Todo from *Dashboard -> Todo* or from the *Dashboard widget*.

-Note: If you toggle the *Todo widget*, a page reload is required.
-This is for Performance purpose.

 == Frequently Asked Questions ==
 = Why todo items are loading slowly? =
 It depends on the site's REST API response.
 I'm trying to optimize it as much as possible.